-The camera can choose a shutter speed as long as 30 seconds or as short as 1/32000 second, depending on the setting of the Shutter Type option on screen 4 of the Custom menu.
-It can choose any aperture in its full range from f/2.4 to f/16.0.
+In this shooting mode, the camera can choose any aperture in its full range from f/2.4 to f/16.0.

 The Program Shift function is available only in Program mode; it works as follows.
 Once you have aimed the camera at your subject, the camera displays its chosen settings for shutter speed and aperture in the lower left corner of the screen.
 At that point, you can turn the Control dial at the upper right of the camera's back, and the values for shutter speed and aperture will change, if possible under current conditions, to select different values for both settings while keeping the same overall exposure of the scene.